Semantic Regexes: Auto-Interpreting LLM Features with a Structured Language: User Study Protocol

-\paragraph{Task} Participants were tasked with writing phrases that matched or were a close counterfactual to a given feature description.
-Each participant was shown three natural language descriptions and three semantic regex descriptions.
+\paragraph{Task} Participants were tasked with writing phrases that match or were a counterfactual to a given feature description.
+Each participant completed the task for three natural language feature descriptions (\eleuther) and three \sr feature descriptions.
+We showed each participant features of varying complexity, with half the participants seeing the feature descriptions in the left column of \cref{fig:human_study_gallery} and the other half seeing feature descriptions from the right column.
 To avoid carryover effects, participants saw natural language and semantic regex descriptions from different features.
 To avoid learning effects, we randomized the order, with half the participants seeing natural language descriptions first and the other half seeing semantic regexes first.

-Each participant completed the task for three natural language feature descriptions (\eleuther) and three \sr feature descriptions.
-We showed each participant features of varying complexity, with half the participants seeing the feature descriptions in the left column of \cref{fig:human_study_gallery} and the other half seeing feature descriptions from the right column of \cref{fig:human_study_gallery}.
+This process resulted in 425 positive and 143 counterfactual phrases (some participants did not generate all phrases).

 The task was completed asynchronously and distributed via a survey link.
 The survey began with an introduction to the task, the semantic regex language, and an example of matching and counterfactual phrases (\cref{fig:human_study_into}).
 Then, participants were shown an explanation of the feature description type they would see first, followed by three feature descriptions they were asked to generate phrases for.
 This was repeated with the alternate feature description type and the final three explanations (\cref{fig:human_study_sr_description,fig:human_study_nl_description}).
 For each feature description, they were asked to \example{Write 3 phrases/sentences that match the feature description} and \example{Write 1 phrase/sentence that is a counterfactual for the semantic regex feature description} (\cref{fig:human_study_sr_question,fig:human_study_nl_question}).